-

 1. Identify CO focal point to lead the implementation of the work plan

-Under the supervision and guidance of the Country Office (CO) or Regional Service Centre (RSC) senior management, a member of the CO shall be designated to lead the implementation of the work plan and grant management arrangements in consultation with the UNDP Global Fund/Health Implementation Support Team.
+Under the supervision and guidance of the Country Office (CO) senior management, a member of the CO shall be designated to lead the implementation of the work plan and grant management arrangements in consultation with the UNDP Global Fund Partnership and Health Systems Team (GFPHST).

 2. Assess risk, CO capacity and prepare work plan

-When first notified that UNDP is being considered for the Principal Recipient (PR) role, the CO or RSC, with support from the UNDP Global Fund/Health Implementation Support Team, should develop two key preparatory documents: 1) completed risk assessment tool; and 2) start-up/grant-making work plan.
+When first notified that UNDP is being considered for the Principal Recipient (PR) role, the CO with support from the UNDP Global Fund Partnership and Health Systems Team (GFPHST), should develop two key preparatory documents: 1) completed risk assessment tool; and 2) start-up/grant-making work plan.

-The work plan will clarify the financial and human resources required to support the start-up and to prepare the grant making documents (i.e. grant budget, performance framework, list of health products) required by the Global Fund for grant signing.
+The work plan will clarify the financial and human resources required to support the start-up and to prepare the grant making documents (i.e., grant budget, performance framework, health product management template) required by the Global Fund for grant signing.

-With agreement from the CO, the UNDP Global Fund/Health Implementation Support Team is available to undertake a mission to meet with the CO, technical partners and government to support with the start-up process and to plan for grant-making.
+With agreement from the CO, the UNDP GFPHST is available to undertake a mission to meet with the CO, technical partners and government to support with the start-up process and to plan for grant-making.

 3. Plan Handover from outgoing PR